Sales & Marketing Advice

 In its purest form, an elevator pitch should aim to introduce a stranger to who you are, what you do, and why they might want to work with you.

-It could be delivered in person or through email, but it needs to be rock solid to leave a lasting impression.
+It can be delivered in person or through email, but it needs to be rock-solid to leave a lasting impression.
 However you slice it, writing an elevator pitch for your business is vital to your growth and success.

 Why is Writing an Elevator Pitch Important?